fbpx

 Occasionally I do run into sellers who have difficult showing schedules.
 One big issue we run into is pets that need to come out of the house for showings.

 If you truly have a difficult schedule.
 Put together a schedule that works for you and leave a variety of times and days where your home is available for showings.
-Your real estate agent can post that directly in the Multiple Listing Service so that it make it easier for the buyers agent to coordinate showings.
+Your real estate agent can post that directly in the Multiple Listing Service so that it makes it easier for the buyer’s agent to coordinate showings.

-It is much easier for an agent and a buyer to plan ahead then to find out last minute… that time doesn’t work, nope not good either, yeah that won’t work…..
+It is much easier for an agent and a buyer to plan than to find out at last minute… that time doesn’t work, nope not good either, yeah that won’t work…..
 Get the buyers in!!

 Showings = offers = getting your home sold!